sougata-github/ai-chat-app/README.md

   - Invalidate messages.getMany
   - Provide a detailed SYSTEM_PROMPT in llm call

-- chat page
+- home page

   - generate a uuid()
   - pass the generated id to ChatView (this is so that we can create a new chat record and route to /chat/chatId)
+  - pass initial messages as empty array since this is the starting point
   - Render ChatView
   - Inside ChatView render ChatSuggestions and ChatInput
-  - Set ChatSuggestions and pass into ChatInput
+  - ChatView is a resuable component
+  - Display ChatSuggestions if no messages else Messages component
+  - /api/chat is a unified api endpoint that checks for an existing chat else creates one
   - use useChat (but make api call to /api/chat -> for chat creation)

 - /chat/chatId

-  - Check for existing chat using params id, if not present redirect to /chat
+  - Check for existing chat using params id, if not present redirect to /
   - Fetch existing messages in the chat (server action)
   - Convert to ai sdk messages
-  - Pass into MessagesView component
+  - Pass both chatId and ai sdk messages (as initial messages) into ChatView
-  - In MessagesView:
+  - In ChatView:
-    - use useChat hook for chat interface and making llm calls (but make api call to /api/messages -> for existing chat)
+    - use useChat hook for chat interface and making llm calls
+    - since now there are messages, map over them and display MessageItem
+    - create handleChatSubmit that replaces history state in browser on initial submit
     - get handleSubmit, messages, loading-state, etc from the hook and pass to Messages Component and ChatInput component

-    - in messages component, map over the messages from prop to display message-item component
+- Flow:

+  - One ChatView component and one unified api
+  - generate chatId and pass into ChatView and empty initialMessages array
+  - user on home page -> render ChatView -> render Suggestions (since no messages)
+  - submit prompt
+  - url changes to /chat/chatId
+  - api call
+  - messages.length get updated
+  - user message gets appended
+  - response starts streaming
+  - Render Messages and continue chatting
+  - on going to /chat/chatId -> fetch exisiting chat and it's messages
+  - pass to ChatView
+  - Render Messages and continue chatting

 - Header (layout.tsx)